drivendataorg/scipy_proceedings/papers/drivendata/main.md

 # Ensure that this title is the same as the one in `myst.yml`
 title: "Zamba: Computer vision for wildlife conservation"
 abstract: |
-  Camera traps are essential tools in wildlife conservation, yet the sheer volume of data they generate presents a significant bottleneck in manual processing.
-We present Zamba, an open source Python package designed to streamline camera trap data processing through machine learning.
-Unlike other tools that are limited to image data, it supports species classification for both still image and video data, as well as depth estimation from videos.
-It also supports custom species classification model training on user-provided camera trap data containing new species and new geographies not in the included pretrained models.
-Zamba underlies Zamba Cloud, an accessible no-code web application that makes its inference and training functionality available to non-programmers.
-By enabling conservationists to efficiently process large datasets and train custom models suited to their unique ecological contexts and research questions, Zamba accelerates wildlife monitoring, research, and evidence-based conservation decision-making.
+  Camera traps are indispensable tools in wildlife conservation, but the vast volume of data they generate creates a significant bottleneck in manual processing.
+We present [Zamba](https://github.com/drivendataorg/zamba), an open-source Python package that leverages machine learning to streamline camera trap data analysis.
+Unlike most existing tools that support only image data, Zamba enables species classification for both still images and videos, as well as depth estimation from videos.
+It also supports custom model training on user-provided data, allowing adaptation to new species and geographic regions not covered by pretrained models.
+Zamba powers [Zamba Cloud](https://www.zambacloud.com), a no-code web application that makes these capabilities accessible to non-programmers.
+By enabling conservationists to efficiently analyze large datasets and train models tailored to their specific ecological contexts, Zamba advances wildlife monitoring, research, and evidence-based conservation decision-making.
 ---

 ## Introduction